oganm/wizaRd/data-raw/_posts/2014-08-24-remove-curse.markdown

 **Duration**: Instantaneous

 At your touch, all curses affecting one creature or object end.
-If the object is a cursed magical item, its curse remains, but the spell breaks its owner's attunement to the object so it can be removed or discarded.
+If the object is a cursed magical item, its curse remains, but the spell breaks its owner’s attunement to the object so it can be removed or discarded.